Corte Madera Creek (San Mateo County)

 Corte Madera Creek (Spanish for "a place where wood is cut") is a 7.3 mi creek that flows north-northwest to Searsville Dam and then joins with Bear Creek to form San Francisquito Creek in California.

 History

 Historically Corte de Madera Creek ran through the Rancho Cañada del Corte de Madera and Rancho Corte de Madera land grants (the latter surrounding the former).
+Corte Madera Creek was dammed in 1892, creating Searsville Reservoir, which inundated the historic town of Searsville.